eatyrghost/grunt-clientlibs/README.md

 */
 ```

 Note that the `@depend` statements refer to the generated CSS files, not the source SASS files.
+If you have specified a `cssDependPrefix` in your config, you can simplify these paths.

 ## Using your new client libraries